KillaW0lf04/CryptoTools/README.md

 # 072d9611db8bffa2a135fd24a12146a00de6948a7e260579a3bc46bea184
 ```

-Decrypting can be performed using a similiar step:
+Decrypting can be performed using a similar step:

 ```
 python aes.py 072d9611db8bffa2a135fd24a12146a00de6948a7e260579a3bc46bea184 "Password1" --decrypt